gdifiore/gdifiore.github.io/blog/ios_vuln_research_1.md

 We may never know, but it gave insight into the work of an Apple employee, and may be a first step for someone wanting to learn vulnerability research and exploitation.

-If something in here is wrong or you just have something to share, drop me a line on Twitter (linked below).

 ### References
 [(MIT) mach_msg_descriptor](http://web.mit.edu/darwin/src/modules/xnu/osfmk/man/mach_msg_descriptor.html)

 [(FreeBSD) COPY](https://www.freebsd.org/cgi/man.cgi?query=copyout&apropos=0&sektion=9&manpath=FreeBSD+11-current&format=html)

 [(Jonathan Levin) XXR - The XNU Xref](http://newosxbook.com/xxr/index.jl)

-You can learn anything with a bit of Googling :)

 <hr>
 <b><center>Me on: <a href="https://github.com/gdifiore/">GitHub</a>